Single-price auction: Example

+By definition, non-competitive bids are willing to accept the rate determined by the competitive auction.

-Outcome: Since there are $22 billion of Treasuries, the bid of company 1 is accepted at their interest rate of 2.70, then the bids of company 2 and 3 are also accepted.
-Until we get to company 4 when there are only $4 billion of securities left - only $4 billion awarded instead of the $8 billion asked.
-There is nothing left for company 5.
-Since the last company to receive any securities is company 4 - the interest rate they declared, becomes the standard one for all Treasuries.
-Then, company 1,2,3 also obtain 2.85% as interest rate, as well as the non-competitive bidders.
+Outcome: Bids are evaluated in order beginning with the lowest desired interest rate.
+Since there are $22 billion of securities remaining to be awarded, the bid of Company 1 for $7 billion is able to be accepted in full, as are the bids of Companies 2 and 3.
+Upon evaluating the bid of Company 4, there are only $4 billion of securities left, so only $4 billion is awarded to Company 4 instead of the $8 billion asked.
+There are no securities remaining to award to Company 5.

+Since the last company to be awarded any securities was Company 4, the interest rate they declared, 2.85%, becomes the standard rate for all Treasuries awarded in this auction.
+Thus, Companies 1, 2, and 3 also obtain 2.85% as their interest rate, as well as the non-competitive bidders.
+Company 5 receives no Treasuries, having indicated in its bid that it was not willing to accept such a rate.